 - Your IDs will be checked at the entrance.

-- Children under 18 years of age enjoy reduced-price tickets.
+- People with disabilities can go for free.
+Children under 18 years of age enjoy reduced-price tickets.

 The museum is wheelchair friendly.